The type of vehicle you own in Georgia can make a big difference in how much you pay for car insurance.

 Cheapest sedans to insure in Georgia

-According to our data, the Subaru Legacy is the cheapest sedan to insure, with an average six-month full coverage premium of $1,242.
-This premium is based on coverage limits of 100/300/100 and $500 collision and comprehensive deductibles.
+Our data shows that Subaru Legacy is the most affordable sedan to insure in Georgia.
+Its average six-month full coverage cost is $1,242 for a policy with limits of 100/300/100 and $500 collision and comprehensive deductibles.

-Below is a list of the most affordable sedans to insure in Georgia and their average full coverage six-month rates.
+The table below shows the cheapest sedans to insure in Georgia and their average full coverage six-month costs.

 Vehicle model (sedan)Average six-month premium